cwibach/CS-846-Code-Summarization-Excercise/Week5_Evaluation_Code_Summarization.md

     % utils.py — misc utilities: logging, seed setting, checkpoint save/load, metric helpers, and small I/O helpers used by training and evaluation.

+**Why bad example fails:**
+- Gives no description of general file
+- No Inputs and Outputs for each file
+- No interaction between files included